ali-ism/GCN-Disaster-Damage-thesis/README.md

 # How to access edge_attr from NeighborSampler?
 Neighbor sampler works on a single graph.
 So we can:
-- create a sampler for each graph and loop over them while training.
+- create a sampler for each graph and loop over them while training (research forgetfulness)
 - or load all graphs into a single graph where nodes belonging to different graphs are not connected.

 # To keep in mind